hardyrafael17/zara_chalenge/README.md

 This project is a concept project of marvel heroes using the marvel API, following design from figma.

 # 🚀 Deployed at 🚀 [Link Text](https://marvel-heroes-zara.netlify.app)
+#### Since is likly you won't be able to use this project as is because you woud need to set up enviroment variables,
+you can check the live version of the webapp in the link above

 ### Technologies Used
 - Serverless Netlify Functions